 October was a significant month for me: it marked six months living in Edinburgh.
 I wrote a post reflecting on the past half-year, how much this city means to me, and how I’ve changed for the better since moving here.

-It wasn’t until November brought continuous rain and grey skies that I realized what an incredible month October was weather wise; sunshine and blue skies dominated the month, along with crisp mornings and bursts of autumnal colours throughout the city’s green spaces.
+It wasn’t until November brought continuous rain and grey skies that I realized what an incredible month October was weather wise; sunshine and blue skies dominated the month, along with crisp mornings and bursts of gorgeous autumn colours throughout the city’s green spaces.
 I thought the castle looked especially regal in the spring, framed by blooming cherry blossoms, but surrounded by the fiery hues in October might just be the most beautiful I’ve ever seen it.

 What I’ve been up to

-October was a relatively low-key month for me: I went to a concert, celebrated my first halloween abroad, and spent most of my spare time eating and drinking my way around the city, as per usual.
+October was a relatively low-key month for me: I went to a concert, celebrated my first Halloween abroad, and spent most of my spare time eating and drinking my way around the city, as per usual.

 Halloween isn’t as popular here as it is back in Canada, but I wasn’t bothered; I still celebrated and dressed as a unicorn – which just so happens to be the national animal of Scotland.
 No joke.

-Along with trying to make my way though a seemingly never-ending list of Edinburgh restaurants, I’ve also been trying to make a dent in the city’s pub and cocktail bar scene, and I discovered quite a few gems in October and November.
+Along with trying to make my way through a seemingly never-ending list of Edinburgh restaurants, I’ve also been trying to make a dent in the city’s pub and cocktail bar scene, and I discovered quite a few gems in October and November.

 Paradise Palms – a self-proclaimed ‘neon-lit dive bar’ – is one of my favourite laid-back, casual spots to grab a drink in Edinburgh.
-It has an impressive cocktail list and quirky, eccentric decor – think palm trees, disco balls, a pin ball machine, and a cabaret-style stage.
+It has an impressive cocktail list and quirky, eccentric decor – think palm trees, disco balls, a pinball machine, and a cabaret-style stage.
 Their Lady Garden cocktail – Edinburgh elderflower gin, mint, lime, and tonic – is simple and delicious.

 Discreetly tucked beneath the Rutland Hotel in Edinburgh’s West End is Heads & Tales – a gin bar set inside a working gin distillery.
 By day, you can tour the Edinburgh Gin Distillery, and by night, enjoy a gin-based cocktail only a metre from where the spirit is being distilled.
 The chic lounge is set amongst vault-like rooms, with a focus on the two in-house stills, which are visible behind glass panels in the wall.